hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Added class to download and parse record files in one step

+This class will download record files and parse the newly downloaded files immediately, then loop back to downloading available record files.

 ### Increased logging granularity

 Each class outputs its category in the common log for ease of debugging.